Lilly Singh is building momentum with her move into late night TV

 Singh has received an MTV Fandom Award, four Streamy Awards, two Teen Choice Awards and a People’s Choice Award.
 In 2016, Singh released her first feature film, titled A Trip to Unicorn Island.
 In March 2017, she released her first book, How to be a Bawse: A Guide to Conquering Life, which became a No. 1 New York Times best-seller.

 In 2017, Singh was ranked tenth on the Forbes list of the world’s highest paid YouTube stars, earning a reported $10.5 million.
 In that same year, Forbes ranked Singh first on its Top Influencers List in the entertainment category.

 Singh’s YouTube channel currently has over 14 million subscribers and 3 billion views.

-In March 2019, NBC announced that Singh would host a new late night talk show for the network, A Little Late with Lilly Singh, which will replace Last Call with Carson Daly.
-Singh will also serve as an executive producer on the series.
+In March 2019, NBC announced that Singh would host a new late night talk show for the network.
+The show debuted in September 2019.
+A Little Late with Lilly Singh replaced Last Call with Carson Daly.
+Singh also serves as an executive producer on the series.

-Singh will be the only woman hosting a network late night show when A Little Late debuts, and one of just a few women or people of colour fronting a late night series anywhere on TV.
+Singh is the only woman hosting a network late night show, and one of just a few women or people of colour fronting a late night series anywhere on TV.